 - This type of biopsy is often done to diagnose rashes.

-- A surgeon uses a surgical knife (scalpel) to remove the entire lesion.
+- Your provider uses a surgical knife (scalpel) to remove the entire lesion.
 This may include deep layers of skin and fat.

 - The area is closed with stitches to place the skin back together.

-- If a large area is biopsied, the surgeon may use a skin graft or flap to replace the skin that was removed.
+- If a large area is biopsied, your provider may use a skin graft or flap to replace the skin that was removed.

 - This type of biopsy is most commonly done when a kind of skin cancer called melanoma is suspected.